simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 ### Introduction

 The Domain Name System (DNS) is a crucial component of the internet infrastructure that allows users to access websites using domain names instead of IP addresses.
 It acts as a phone book, translating human-readable domain names into IP addresses understood by computers.
 At the heart of the DNS is the Root DNS, a hierarchical and distributed system that plays a vital role in the resolution of domain names.
-In this article, we will explore the workings of DNS and delve into the intricacies of the Root DNS and the records each domain might have.
+In this article, we will explore the workings of DNS and dig into the intricacies of the Root DNS and the records each domain might have.

 {{< youtube id="mpQZVYPuDGU" >}}